connexcs/docs/docs/routing-usa.md

 ### Charges
 ConnexCS includes LRN Dips for free under fair use.
 Fair use means traffic does not exploit our billing strategy.
 To send this type of traffic, please contact us, as we do not support external LRNs.

+### LRN Database updates
+The ConnexCS LRN database is updated daily at 8:00am UTC.